input-output-hk/partner-chains/docs/developer-guides/block-participation-rewards.md

 to be constructable from `sidechain_domain::DelegatorKey`.
 To avoid any boilerplate, `sidechain_domain::DelegatorKey` itself can be used.

+#### Block production moment

+A `Moment` type representing the moment in time when a block was produced.
+This type can be a timestamp, slot or round number or some other monotonically rising value that can be converted to a timestamp.
+If it represents a time range, a representative timestamp, such as the start of the range should be computable from it.

 ### Adding the Partner Chains Toolkit components

 #### Block Production Log

-The pallet should be added to the runtime and configured to use `BlockAuthor` type as its `BlockProducerId`, and an inherent data provider of type `BlockAuthorInherentProvider<BlockAuthor>` should be added to both the proposal and verification IDP stack of the node.
+The pallet should be added to the runtime and configured to use `BlockAuthor` type as its `BlockProducerId` and use the `Moment` type.
+Additionally, it must be provided a source of current block author and moment.

-The runtime should implement the `BlockProductionLogApi` runtime API to expose the current block producer to the inherent data provider via the `get_author` method.
-This method's implementation depends on the consensus used by the partner chain.
-If the consensus mechanism used is Aura, the function `get_current_authority_round_robin` exposed by the Session Validator Management pallet should be used, which applies the same round-robin algorithm.
+These are provided out of the box for chains using Aura under feature flag `aura-compat`.

 #### Address Associations